-As London Fashion Week draws to a close, Hannah Haji - one of our Young Equality Campaigners - explores issues relating to Eurocentric beauty standards and the need to increase diversity in the fashion industry.
+As London Fashion Week draws to a close, Hannah Haji - one of the young people we worked with as part of our Young Equality Campaigners pilot project - explores issues relating to Eurocentric beauty standards and the need to increase diversity in the fashion industry.

 There are some traditional standards of beauty that we all seem to love: thin nose, wide lips, soft and luscious curly hair…But is dark skin one of those?

 I ask this because as a young African woman I feel every day that the dominant standards of beauty come from western eyes.
 But here’s the catch.
 As a young Somali woman, I am often fetishized because I have all these features... but I also have a dark skin complexion.
 It makes me realise that beauty is beyond skin, it is not my skin that is loved but it is my features, while other African features are not appreciated at all.